GauiStori/PyQt-Qwt/README.md

 The header files need to be patched with 06_python_compat.patch but for convenience the patched files are kept in the header directory.

-Do the following before compiling:
+For Qwt version < 6.1.5 the following is needed before compiling:

 $ cp -a /usr/include/qwt header